-So now you have really good bacon, I bet you think I’m going to tell you to use the very best cheese you can find.
+I bet you think I’m going to tell you to use the very best cheese you can find for the ultimate cheeseburger.
 Wrong!
 I am of the belief that the very best cheese for a classic bacon cheeseburger is the plastic, weirdly-textured stuff you buy already sliced from any supermarket (processed/American cheese).
-Of course you can go for mature cheddar or mozzarella if you really want but there’s something charming about those slices of cheese and their melting capability is what I’m after here and so I love using them on these burgers.
+Of course you can go for mature cheddar or mozzarella if you really want but there’s something charming about those slices of cheese and their melting capability is what I’m after here.